ny2669/ny2669/README.md

 #### Web Developer & UX Designer
 An energetic and technically advanced professional with the ability to manage the full production cycle of web development.

-Skills:  HTML / CSS / JS /  JQUERY /JPHP / BOOTSTRAP 5 / REACT / RESTFUL API'S
+**Skills**:  HTML / CSS / JS /  JQUERY /PHP / BOOTSTRAP 5 / REACT / RESTFUL API'S

 - 🔭 I’m currently working on A new project
 - 🌱 I’m currently learning vue.js